 4. Influencer-Generated Content

-Influencer-generated content (IGC) is an essential yet often forgotten way of measuring the ROI of influencer marketing.
+Influencer-generated content (IGC) is an essential yet often overlooked way of measuring the ROI of influencer marketing.
 IGC refers to the images, videos, and other creative assets that influencers develop, usually in partnership with a brand.

-Note: You can also get user-generated content from brand fans.
+Note: You can also get user-generated content (UGC) from brand fans.
 If you notice a creator making content about your brand, make sure to promote it, as Glossier did.

 IGC can have an impact on your entire marketing funnel and is an incredibly powerful added bonus on top of the ROI you see from visibility, engagement, and sales.